An explicit algorithm for the Higman Embedding Theorem: Theorem and the final embedding

-It is an easy task to substitute into \eqref{EQ relations of G} the ``nested'' generators and relations from \eqref{EQ relations KQX}, then from \eqref{EQ relations KZT+}, \eqref{EQ relations bar R}, \eqref{EQ relations KZX}, \eqref{EQ relations KQ1}, \eqref{EQ relations KQ} to get the full presentation of \, $\mathcal G$.
 Since the main goal of this work is to write $\mathcal G$ explicitly, let us do those routine steps also.
-Namely, suppose like above $K_{\mathcal X}=\langle \,Z \;|\; S \rangle$ is the explicitly known finitely presented group produced for the benign subgroup $A_{\mathcal X}$ of $F$ at the end of Chapter~\ref{SE Theorem A and its proof steps} after a series of Higman operations \eqref{EQ Higman operations}, and the subgroup $L_{\mathcal X} \le K_{\mathcal X}$ is known by its explicitly given finitely many generators.
+Namely, suppose like above $K_{\mathcal X}=\langle \,Z \;|\; S \rangle$ is the explicitly known finitely presented group produced for the benign subgroup $A_{\mathcal X}$ of $F_3$ at the end of Chapter~\ref{SE Theorem A and its proof steps} after a series of Higman operations \eqref{EQ Higman operations}, and the subgroup $L_{\mathcal X} \le K_{\mathcal X}$ is known by its explicitly given finitely many generators.

 As it was remarked in Point~\ref{RE abc can be added} by Tietze transformations, we may assume $Z$ contains $a,b,c$.
 Hence, in the presentation below the generators $a,b,c$ do not have to be listed, as soon as $Z$ already is in the generating set.

 Then $\mathcal G$ can be explicitly rewritten as:

 An implementation of \eqref{EQ relations of G FULL} is done for the group $\Q$, and the generators and relations of a finitely presented overgroup $\mathcal Q$ of $\Q$ are written down in Section~9.1 of \cite{On explicit embeddings of Q}.